metinsimsek61/smskReactBot/README.md

 For custom emojis, follow the previous step and copy the string of numbers only (i.e. ignore text and angled brackets).
 Paste the string of numbers into the reactions array as you would with regular emojis.

 - Set up the bot and get a token.
 The [Github Wiki Page](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) explains how to set up bots and get tokens.
 An image of the permissions the bot needs can be [found here](https://i.imgur.com/PFDm3pH.png). **Make sure the bot has a role that allows it to modify other user's roles.**

+Optional:

+- Modify the setupCMD to display a custom setup message.

+- Modify initialMessage to display a custom initial message.

 ## Support